lyndon025/playtested/src/content/article/2023-03-26-voice-of-cards-again-with-monster-catching-mechanics--review-voice-of-cards-the-beasts-of.md

 ---
-title: "Voice of Cards again, with monster catching mechanics | Review: Voice of Cards: The Beasts of Burden"
+author: lyndonguitar
+category: Review
-description: "Voice of Cards: The Beasts of Burden is the third entry in the Voice of Cards trilogy — a series of narratively-driven table-top RPG card games.
+description: 'Voice of Cards: The Beasts of Burden is the third entry in the Voice of Cards trilogy — a series of narratively-driven table-top RPG card games.
 But if you’re coming into this review without having played the first two games, don’t leave just yet, as Voice of Cards: The Beasts of Burden is another standalone title that you can start the trilogy with, just all set in the same world.
-They all came out at the same time for both iOS and Android which might make it confusing for newcomers, but you can play them in any specific order."
+They all came out at the same time for both iOS and Android which might make it confusing for newcomers, but you can play them in any specific order.'
+featured: false
 pubDate: 2023-03-26
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "voc:-the-beasts-of-burden"]
+tags:
-featured: false
+- taptap
+- voc:-the-beasts-of-burden
-thumb: "/images/reviews/2023-03-26-voice-of-cards-again-with-monster-catching-mechanics--review-voice-of-cards-the-beasts-of-0.avif"
+thumb: /images/reviews/2023-03-26-voice-of-cards-again-with-monster-catching-mechanics--review-voice-of-cards-the-beasts-of-0.avif
+title: 'Voice of Cards again, with monster catching mechanics | Review: Voice of Cards:
+  The Beasts of Burden'
 ---

 <div class="gallery">